pmean/classes/biostats-2/02/src/simon-5502-02-directions.md

 This programming assignment was written by Steve Simon on 2025-01-27 and is placed in the public domain.

-This assignment is for practice only and there is no grading.

 ## Program

 -   Write this program on your own using examples from the previous semester.
 You may wish to adapt some code from the [demonstration program for module02][ref01].
+Replace my name with yours everywhere, remove the "Comments on the code" sections, and only include program chunks that address the questions listed below.

 [ref01]: https://github.com/pmean/classes/blob/master/biostats-2/02/src/simon-5502-02-demo.qmd